-Per the annual survey conducted by the Medicaid | Medicare | CHIP Services Dental Association (MSDA), 15 Medicaid/CHIP agencies are implementing this measure.
-The measure is part of measure set included in the Request for Proposal (RFP) released by the Michigan Healthy Kids Dental Program.
-This measure is included in the Texas Medicaid/CHIP performance dashboard.
+This measure is part of the CMS CHIPRA core set for public reporting by all state CHIP programs.
+In FFY 2016, 34 states reported on this measure.
+States also report using this measure in the annual survey conducted by the Medicaid | Medicare | CHIP Services Dental Association.
+The measure is part of measure set included in the Request for Proposals (RFP) released by the Michigan Healthy Kids Dental Program.
+This measure is included in the Pay-For-Quality program and public reporting in the Texas Medicaid and CHIP programs.
 Additionally, this measure is a requirement for the Qualified Dental Plans to report to the Covered California, the state-based marketplace in California.